 Heel/toe drop: 8mm (M)

-The fastest shoe money can buy?
+The fastest running shoe money can buy?
 Well, that depends on you and how much money you have (and you’ll need some)..
-Nike Vaporfly Next% is the latest incarnation of Nike’s breaking 2 shoe and it’s already got some impressive results under its belt, most note worthy of course being Kipchoge’s 2:02:37 win at the 2019 London Marathon.
+Nike Vaporfly Next% is the latest incarnation of Nike’s breaking 2 running shoe and it’s already got some impressive results under its belt, most note worthy of course being Kipchoge’s 2:02:37 win at the 2019 London Marathon.

 Highlights what we want to know is that Nike scrapped the Flyknit upper and replaced it with a new, even lighter VaporWeave woven mesh upper.
 They also added 15 percent more ultra-light ZoomX midsole foam, lowered the heel-toe offset from 11mm to 8mm and added more traction to the outsole rubber.